Real-Time End-to-end AI Surgical Video Workflow#

 Using the Holohub container, you can run the workflow without building it again:

-However, if you want to build the workflow, you can just remove the --no_build
+However, if you want to build the workflow, you can just remove the --no-build

 flag:

-Alternatively, you can run the application directly:
+Alternatively, you can run the application directly from the source directory:

 cd <HOLOHUB_SOURCE_DIR>/workflows/ai_surgical_video/python